-No scope with a tag matching 'AutofacWebRequest' is visible from the scope in which the instance was requested.

-If you see this during execution of a web application, it generally indicates that a component registered as per-HTTP request is being requested by a SingleInstance() component (or a similar scenario).
-Under the web integration always request dependencies from the dependency resolver or the request lifetime scope, never from the container itself.
+''' DependencyResolutionException: No scope with a Tag matching 'AutofacWebRequest' is visible from the scope in which the instance was requested.
+This generally indicates that a component registered as per-HTTP request is being requested by a SingleInstance() component (or a similar scenario.)
+Under the web integration always request dependencies from the DependencyResolver.Current or ILifetimeScopeProvider.RequestLifetime, never from the container itself. '''

-What this means is that the application tried to resolve a dependency that is registered as InstancePerRequest() but there wasn't any request lifetime in place.
+What this means is that the application tried to resolve a dependency that is registered as InstancePerRequest () but there wasn't any request lifetime in place.